-- Combine the cooked farro, almonds, craisins, parsley, mozzarella and dill weed.
-Drain the apples and add them as well.
+- In a large bowl combine the cooked farro, almonds, dried cranberries, parsley, mozzarella and dill weed.
+Drain the apples and add them to the bowl.
 Drizzle the olive oil and balsamic over the mixture.
-Toss well.
-Season with salt and pepper to taste.
+Toss well and season with salt and pepper to taste.

 Recipe adapted from Serious Eats